USS Cythera (PY-31): Israeli Navy

 In 1948, the ship was converted into a mother ship for Italian-made MT explosive motorboats, and she entered service in the Israeli Navy as INS Ma'oz (K 24) in September 1948 during the 1948 Arab–Israeli War.

 Ma'oz was in the Mediterranean Sea as part of a patrol off the Gaza Strip on 22 October 1948, during Operation Yoav when two Egyptian Navy ships – the sloop El Amir Farouq, which was the Egyptian Navy's flagship, and a BYMS-class minesweeper — were reported off the Gaza coast at 16:10.
 After receiving permission at 18:10 to attack the ships, she detached from the patrol at 18:40 and proceeded to a position 7 nmi northwest of Gaza City.
 After sighting the Egyptian ships, she immediately launched four boats at 22:10 – three explosive motorboats, one to attack each ship and the third as a reserve, and a rescue boat to pick up the naval commandos operating the boats after the attack.
-The boats steered under the cover of darkness toward the Egyptian ships, which were under the misimpression that a ceasefire was in effect and were operatng with their lights on, although the Israelis later assessed the Egyptian crews were on high alert.
+The boats steered under the cover of darkness toward the Egyptian ships, which were under the misimpression that a ceasefire was in effect and were operating with their lights on, although the Israelis later assessed the Egyptian crews were on high alert.
 In close proximity to the Egyptian ships by 22:00, the commandos set their explosive charges and jumped overboard.
 Two boats attacked El Amir Farouq, and a column of water from one explosion rose 150 ft above her.
 The reserve boat attacked the minesweeper.
 Both ships opened fire, but ineffectively.
 El Amir Farouq already had taken on a serious list, and she sank by the stern in four or five minutes.
 The badly damaged minesweeper remained afloat under a pall of smoke; the Egyptians towed her into port and later scrapped her after deeming her beyond economical repair.

 In 1956, after the Suez Crisis of October–November 1956, the Israeli Navy sold Ma'oz to an Israel businessman.

 Later service

 After her sale, the vessel was renamed Abril.
-The Italian compnay Navigazione Libera di Golfo later acquired her, renamed her Santa Maria del Mare, and placed her in service as a ferry in the Gulf of Naples.
+The Italian company Navigazione Libera di Golfo later acquired her, renamed her Santa Maria del Mare, and placed her in service as a ferry in the Gulf of Naples.

 Santa Maria del Mare was sold in 2008.
 She was refitted, repainted, refurbished, and converted into a luxury private yacht and offered for sale for 15,000,000 euros.
 She later was renamed Rossy One.
 She was in active service as of 2009.